Discover the Ancient Daintree Rainforest

 • Bicycles and Pedestrians: $3 One Way, $4 Return

-The Daintree River holds a unique significance as it separates the Daintree rainforest from the rest of the world.
+The Daintree River uniquely separates the Daintree rainforest from the rest of the world.
 Crossing the river feels like entering a realm of unparalleled beauty and ancient wonder.
 It’s home to a vibrant array of tropical life, supporting saltwater and freshwater marine species, including the formidable saltwater crocodile.

 The mouth of the Daintree River opens onto a shifting sandbar that changes with the tide.
 This area is a critical convergence point where the river’s salty waters meet the fresh, giving rise to a rich ecosystem teeming with diverse wildlife.